Deploy to Cloud Foundry

 mta.yaml

-and on each SAP Fiori application.Custom App Router: for scenarios without SAP Fiori Launchpad, the app router needs to be deployed along with your application.
+and on each SAP Fiori application.Custom App Router: for scenarios without SAP Fiori Launchpad, the App Router needs to be deployed along with your application.
 Use the following command to enhance the application configuration:

-shcds add approuter --for production
+shcds add approuter

 Learn more about the SAP BTP Application Router.